ragiano215/equinox/DOCUMENTATION.md

   for most typical Event Stores, the mechanism is based on [Optimistic Concurrency Control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
-  _There's no holding of a lock involved - it's based on conveying your premise alongside with the proposed change_; In terms of what we are doing, you observe a `state`, propose `events`, and the store is responsible for applying the change, or rejecting it if the `state` turns out to longer be the case when you get around to `sync`ing the change.
+  _There's no holding of a lock involved - it's based on conveying your premise alongside with the proposed change_.
+In terms of what we are doing, you observe a `state`, propose `events`, and the store is responsible for applying the change, or rejecting it if the `state` turns out to longer be the case when you get around to `sync`ing the change.